mcpiroman/UnityNativeTool/README.md

 - Properties `ExactSpelling` and `PreserveSig` on `[DllImport]` attribute are not supported (as if anyone uses them).
 - `UnityRenderingExtEvent` and `UnityRenderingExtQuery` native callbacks don't fire.
 - Threads that execute past `OnApplicationQuit` event are not-very-well handled (usually not something to worry about).

+## Troubleshooting & advanced usage
+- The path in the `DLL path pattern` option cannot be simply be set to `{assets}/Plugins/{name}.dll` as it would interfer with Unity's plugin loading.
+(That's why you need to bother with these undersocres.)
+- Unity in version `2019.3.x` changed behaviour of building.
+If you want to use this tool in the builded game (although preferiably just for developement) you should store your plugins in architecture-specific subfolders and update the `DLL path pattern` option accordingly, e.g. `{assets}/Plugins/x86_64/__{name}.dll`.
+- The `UnityNativeTool.DllManipulatorScript` script by default has execution order of -10000 to make it run first.
+If you have a script that has even lower execution order and that scripts calls a DLL, then you should make sure that `UnityNativeTool.DllManipulatorScript` runs before it, e.g. by further lowering its execution order.

 ## Performance